jaredbwasserman/drift/README.md

  * [Drift (Classic)](https://www.curseforge.com/wow/addons/driftclassic)

 ## TODO
-1. Per frame reset in config menu
+1. Per frame reset
 1. Remove delay for Guild & Communities
+1. Configurable variables
+1. Always scale from center

 ## Bugs
 1. Frames with tabs move from hotkey when on other tab